superphy/spfy/README.md

 * check which zone you're in `firewall-cmd --get-active-zones`
 * add the port (note the zone here was `public`) `firewall-cmd --zone=public --add-port=9181/tcp --permanent`
 * reload the firewall `sudo firewall-cmd --reload`

+# If stuff doesn't work, check:
+* init the submodule for ectyper?
+* copy the secret keys over?